 Ten of William’s sisters married and he had more than 50 nieces and nephews, not all of them legitimate.
 He had ten or more aunts and uncles, and more than 30 cousins.
 Although his grandparents had died before he was born, some of his great-aunts and great-uncles were still living at that time.

 William attended Westminster School from 1779 to 1784.
 He was 13 when his mother died on 25 March 1782, and 20 when his father died on 14 December 1788.
-William then became the third viscount Courtenay, a member of the British House of Lords and the owner of large estates in both the English county of Devon and the Irish county of Limerick.
-He became the earl of Devon (lord Devon) on 14 March 1831.
+William then became the third viscount Courtenay, and the owner of large estates in both the English county of Devon and the Irish county of Limerick.
+As viscount Courtenay he took his seat in the British House of Lords on 12 March 1790.
+William became the earl of Devon (lord Devon) on 14 March 1831.

 After the death of his father and before he became an earl, William was known as lord Courtenay.
 Although it has now become normal to call him Kitty, it’s not clear that his contemporaries used that name.

-Until he was 42 William resided mostly at Powderham Castle in Devon and his London house in Grosvenor Square.
-In 1811 he emigrated to the United States of America and lived for a few years in New York.
-Later he moved to France where he lived in Paris and at the Château Draveil (between Paris and Fontainebleau) until his death.
+Until he was 42 William resided mostly at Powderham Castle in Devon and his London house (in Grosvenor Square, then in Portman Square).
+In 1811 he emigrated to the United States of America and lived for a few years at Claremont in New York.
+During the war of 1812 he was detained at Poughkeepsie as an enemy alien.
+In 1814 William left America to settle in France where he lived in Paris and at the Château Draveil (between Paris and Fontainebleau) until his death.

 At the age of 44 he was described as being 5 feet 7½ inches in height (1.71 metres), with a fair complexion, grey hair and fair eyes.